BLOG CATEGORIES

 072517_NLT_CTR_INT_WEB_2

 Extreme heat exposes a subtle weakness in your Type R. The excess heat will rob your CTR of its full potential on the track and the street, especially when we're talking about the intercooling system.
-Not only is the hotter air much harder to compress for effective forced induction, it can become a detriment to the
+Not only is the hotter air much harder to compress for effective forced induction, it can become a detriment to the rest of the ecosystem.

 Continue Reading »